 Day 1: Simple Types

 hello.
-You then manually changed it to
+We then log it out, change it to

-hello world and it printed that.
+hello world and log it out again.

 The first log will be

 hello world.
 Note that when we change it to

 let keyword again.
 We only use let when we create the variable, if you were to put let in again you would get an error like: SyntaxError: Identifier 'greeting' has already been declared